ShubhamMeshram/Databricks_DQX/README.md

     C1 --> I1[Profiling Dashboard]
     D1 --> I2[Check Result Dashboard]
 ```
-## The "Databricks Labs" Difference: What It Means for You
+## The "Databricks Labs" Difference
 Databricks Labs is where Databricks engineers, researchers, and community members innovate and experiment.
 These projects are bleeding-edge, often exploring new ideas and solutions that might eventually mature into core Databricks product features.

 However, a key distinction is customer support.
 Unlike core Databricks products that come with official, enterprise-grade customer support, Databricks Labs projects like DQX typically don't offer direct customer support.
 This means: